 In the event a student engages in significant inappropriate behavior, the principal or principal's designee must report the behavior to the student's parent.
-If a student is believed to have committed a crime and the police are called, the parent must be contacted.
+If a student is believed to have committed a crime, the parent must be contacted before the police are called to intervene, unless there is an imminent threat to safety.